georgylazarev/geolaz/README.md

 It's my personal website.

-Here is an information about me and my contacts.
+Here is information about me and my contacts.